cloudfoundry/cf-networking-release/README.md

      - netman uses the same etcd cluster as CF, so netman's etcd TLS properties should be configured to match.
         - Set `require_ssl` in the `cni-flannel` section to match the etcd property in the CF manifest.
         - If `require_ssl` is `true`, also replace the `REPLACE_WITH_ETCD*` cert and key values.
+    - The policy-agent communicates with the policy-server using mutual TLS.
+      Generate PEM encoded certs and keys for `vxlan-policy-agent` and `policy-server` and update the associated properties.
+        - See the [generate-certs](scripts/generate-certs.sh) script for an example
     - All other fields with `REPLACE_*` values must be provided

     ```yaml